Jealous man ploughs car into quad bike being driven by his ex and her male friend

 Looking over her shoulder, the woman spotted Smith only a few metres behind the bike.

-Seconds later, Smith rammed the bike with his car, causing the victim to fall on to the road and land directly on his head.
+Seconds later, Smith rammed the bike with his car, causing the victim to fall onto the road directly on his head.

 While the woman did not come off the bike, the crash forced her out of her seat.